kubernetes/enhancements/keps/sig-node/3953-node-resource-hot-plug/README.md

 ### Risks and Mitigations

 - Change in OOMScoreAdjust value:
     - The formula to calculate OOMScoreAdjust is `1000 - (1000*containerMemReq)/memoryCapacity`
-  - However, with change in memoryCapacity post up-scale, The OOMScoreAdjust of pod post up-scale may not be inline with the precalculated scores of pod which are deployed before.
+    - With change in memoryCapacity post up-scale, The existing OOMScoreAdjust may not be inline with the actual OOMScoreAdjust for existing pods.
+        - This can be mitigated by recalculating the OOMScoreAdjust value for the existing pods.
+However, there can be an associated overhead for recalculating the scores.
 - Change in Swap limit:
     - The formula to calculate the swap limit is `<containerMemoryRequest>/<nodeTotalMemory>)*<totalPodsSwapAvailable>`
-  - However, with change in nodeTotalMemory and totalPodsSwapAvailable post up-scale, The swap limit of pod post up-scale may not be inline with the precalculated scores of pod which are deployed before.
+    - With change in nodeTotalMemory and totalPodsSwapAvailable post up-scale, The existing swap limit may not be inline with the actual swap limit for existing pods.
+        - This can be mitigated by recalculating the swap limit for the existing pods.
+However, there can be an associated overhead for recalculating the scores.

 - Post up-scale any failure in resync of Resource managers may be lead to incorrect or rejected allocation, which can lead to underperformed or rejected workload.
 - Lack of coordination about change in resource availability across kubelet/runtime/plugins.

 - To mitigate the risks adequate tests should be added to avoid the scenarios where failure to resync resource managers can occur.
 - The plugins/runtime should updated to react to change in resource information on the node.

 ## Design Details

-Below diagram is shows the interaction between kubelet and cAdvisor.
+Below diagram is shows the interaction between kubelet, node and cAdvisor.

 ```mermaid